 Before creating a diversity council, explore the existing challenges your organization is experiencing in terms of diversity, equity, and inclusion.
 For example, perhaps your company takes advantage of employee referrals.
 While referrals often have benefits, they can also create a homogenous workforce – and repel diverse candidates.
 Being aware of challenges from the outset can help give your diversity council a clear mission.

 Create a plan for how your diversity and inclusion program will take shape, including the formation of your D&I council.
 If you already have a thriving D&I program, consider how your council will integrate into and benefit your existing program.
 Here are some best practices to keep in mind:

 - Define the roles and responsibilities of your diversity and inclusion council

 - Establish accurate representation

 - Determine how to recruit new members for the council

-Your diversity and inclusion initiatives should come from the top-down while also being employee-led.
-This will ensure you have the proper infrastructure (in other words, budget) to support the commitments you make in the workplace to diversity, equity, and inclusion.
+Your diversity and inclusion initiatives should come from the top down, while also being employee led.
+This will ensure you have the proper infrastructure (in other words, budget!) to support the commitments you make in the workplace to diversity, equity, and inclusion.

 Here’s an example mission statement:

 Build a strategy for your team.
-If you follow the same structure as the mission statement above, here’s what each of the four teams will focus on.
+If you follow the same structure as the mission statement above, here’s what each of the four teams will focus on:

-Make sensitivity a part of your workplace, 365, with a Diversity and Inclusion Calendar
+And make sensitivity a part of your workplace, 365, with a Diversity and Inclusion Calendar